OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

 ### Accessing dependencies

 Often the dependencies include more than just one file.
-A Kustomze deployment is typically made up of multiple configuration files in various folder locations.
+A Kustomize deployment is typically made up of multiple configuration files in various folder locations.
 Several sub-scripts might make up complex scripts, or they might rely on small tools.
-Since we clone the entire repository, all these pieces will be available for use at deployment time.
+Since we clone the entire repository, all these pieces will be available at deployment time.

 ### Managing centralized scripts and resources